Dhruva-123/Learning_DBMS/SQL/Notes/Concepts of DBMS.md

 If we bear these in mind while we make tables, our tables will be much cleaner.
 It all comes down to practice for this.
 There is nothing much to explain here.

+Here is the most fundamental thing you should always be aware of.
+If your table has multiple many to many relationships, that is a bad table.
+You need to maintain it such that each table has at the most 1 many-to-many relationships.

 ---
 This single problem will teach us different, highly essential, concepts of SQL